SpaceX: Autonomous spaceport drone ships

 SpaceX routinely returns the first stage of Falcon 9 and Falcon Heavy rockets after orbital launches.
 The rocket lands at a predetermined landing site using only its propulsion systems.
 When propellant margins do not permit a return to a launch site (RTLS), rockets return to a floating landing platform in the ocean, called autonomous spaceport drone ships (ASDS).

-SpaceX also had plans to introduce floating launch platforms, which would be modified oil rigs provide a sea launch option for their Starship launch vehicle.
+SpaceX also had plans to introduce floating launch platforms, which would be modified oil rigs to provide a sea launch option for their Starship launch vehicle.
 As of February 2023, SpaceX had sold the oil rigs, but had not ruled out sea-based platforms for future use.